Beulah-Matt/Phase-2-Project/README.md

 #User Experience
 As a user, these are some of the features:
--Click on the Article button to read more articles while the read more button leads you to the about section.
+-Click on the Article button to read more articles while the Read More button leads you to the about section.
--You can edid and post blog posts from the Write page.
+-You can edit and post blog posts from the Write page.
 -Search for blogs by title.
 -Browse through some of the available blogs from home page.
 -Send a message to the author.